klhoffy/somatiColors/README.md

 # SomatiColors

-SomatiColors is a platform that allows its users to plot the every-day somatic symptoms,that produce pain/fatigue, on their very own timeline.
-With the ability to visualize, filter, and sort through their personalized timelines, users can find better connections between their emotions and phsyical symptoms, leading them to discover the emotional causes behind their phsyical symptoms.
+SomatiColors enables users with Somatoform symptomatology to plot events and situations in which they experience pain/fatigue onto their own customized timelines.
+With the ability to visualize, filter, and sort through their timelines, users are better able to find connections between their emotions and phsyical symptoms, leading them to discover the emotions behind their phsyical symptoms.

 > "Somatoform disorders are mental illnesses that cause bodily symptoms, including pain.
 The symptoms can't be traced back to any physical cause.
 And they are not the result of substance abuse or another mental illness.
 People with somatoform disorders are not faking their symptoms." - WebMD